Mattress Myths Winnipeg MB: Discover Truths & Buying Tips

 Myth 9.
 Every mattress is for every customer.

 Its really simple.
 If you are a larger person, you need to buy a better mattress.
-If you weight more than 210 lbs., your sales person needs to talk to you about natural foams like latex or foams that are above 3 lbs. per sq foot.
+If you weigh more than 210 lbs., your sales person needs to talk to you about natural foams like latex or foams that are above 3 lbs. per sq foot.
 The myth that a larger person can buy a $1500 mattress on sale 365 days a year for $750 and not have it fall apart in one year or 3 is the biggest myth in the industry.
 If you are a larger person come and see us at Best Sleep and we will make sure you get the right mattress for your size and health needs.
+Understanding the truth about mattresses will ensure you make a purchase that supports your health and comfort.

 (a must watch video - The Most Important Question!)